general knowledge icon.General Knowledge

 Final Thoughts

-Now that we’ve been through all the Traeger error codes and four further potential issues, you might be concerned that Traeger pellet grills are doomed to failure?
+Now that we’ve been through all the Traeger error code, four further potential issues, and a few frequently asked troubleshooting questions, hopefully you’ve managed to fix your grill?

 We assure you this is not the case!